amint-hc/posters_evaluation/docs/approaches/direct.md

             "Q14": 5,
             "Q15": 5,
             "Q16": 5,
-            "poster_summary": "The project develops a computer-vision-based navigation system for an autonomous surface vessel using ROS2 and a ZED stereo camera.
-A custom-trained YOLO model detects buoys, balls, and docking shapes, feeding a navigation logic module that generates steering commands.
+            "poster_summary": "The project develops a computer-vision-based navigation system for an autonomous surface vessel using only image data.
+A custom-trained AI model detects buoys, balls, and docking shapes, feeding a ROS2-based navigation logic.
 The system includes a GUI and server backend for task control and monitoring.
-Performance is evaluated via a confusion matrix and metrics such as mAP, precision, and recall, demonstrating high detection accuracy.", "evaluation_summary": "Content is clear, focused, and shows strong understanding of autonomous navigation and perception.
-Methodology and architecture are described reasonably well, though some implementation details are glossed over.
-Visuals and graphs are generally effective but somewhat dense and could be clearer.
-Results are well presented and mostly support the conclusions, but interpretation depth is limited.", "overall_opinion": "The poster contains too much verbal information", "final_grade": 83
+Results show high detection accuracy and reliable autonomous path following and docking.", "evaluation_summary": "The poster presents a clear, well-focused introduction tightly linked to the main topic and motivation.
+Methodology and system architecture are described with solid technical depth, though visuals could be more legible.
+Results and conclusions are coherent and supported but not extensively analyzed.
+Overall, the work reflects strong understanding and well-structured content with room for improved graphical clarity.", "overall_opinion": "Visual explanation is missing",
+            "final_grade": 87
         },
         {
-            "poster_file": "3040-1.jpg",
+            "poster_file": "3020-1.jpg",
-            "project_number": "24-1-1-3040",
+            "project_number": "24-1-1-3020",
-            "advisor_name": "Yaakov Milstain",
+            "advisor_name": "Khen Cohen",
-            "presenter_names": "Jonathan Peled and Binat Makhlin",
-            "Q1": 7,
+            "presenter_names": "Almog Ben Zur and Rotem Marinov", "Q1": 7,
             "Q2": 8,
             "Q3": 5,
             "Q4": 5,
             "Q5": 8,
-            "Q6": 4,
+            "Q6": 0,
-            "Q7": 4,
+            "Q7": 6,
             "Q8": 4,
-            "Q9": 3,
+            "Q9": 5,
             "Q10": 3,
             "Q11": 5,
             "Q12": 7,
-            "Q13": 3,
+            "Q13": 5,
             "Q14": 5,
             "Q15": 5,
             "Q16": 5,
-            "poster_summary": "The project presents SPEAR, a custom ASIC accelerator implementing a single perceptron neuron in TSMC28 technology.
-It targets high-efficiency, low-power inference as an alternative to software/FPGA solutions.
-The poster details system architecture, design flow from RTL to tape-out, and functional verification results.
-Physical design metrics and prospective scaling to larger neural networks are also discussed.", "evaluation_summary": "The introduction, objectives, and motivation are very clear and tightly aligned with the main topic.
-Methodology and architecture are described well but not exhaustively, and references are minimal.
-Visuals and graphs are moderately clear yet somewhat dense, with heavy reliance on text.
-Results and conclusions are coherent and supported, though interpretation depth could be improved.", "overall_opinion": "The poster contains too much verbal information", "final_grade": 81
+            "poster_summary": "The project develops a real-time telescope tracking system to follow a moving drone, aimed at enabling stable long-distance optical links.
+A YOLO-based detector and Kalman filter estimate drone position from camera images and command a motorized telescope mount.
+Experiments with challenging, non-continuous drone motion evaluate robustness using distance-from-center metrics.
+Results show stable tracking, rapid recovery from outliers, and resilience to noise and abrupt motion.", "evaluation_summary": "The introduction, motivation, and objectives are exceptionally clear and tightly aligned with the topic.
+Methodology and system pipeline are well explained, demonstrating strong technical understanding, though references are not visible.
+Visual layout is generally good, with meaningful graphs and images, but text density is high.
+Results and conclusions are coherent and reasonably supported, but could benefit from more quantitative detail and explicit reference linkage.", "overall_opinion": "The poster contains too much verbal information", "final_grade": 83
         },
         {
             "poster_file": "3136-1.jpg",